nael-fridhi/kubernetes-cloud-caas-course/docs/miniproject.md

 1. Inspect the Flask application files to learn what files we need to include and exclude from the image.
 There is a Pipfile.lock, a .gitignore, and a migrations directory.
 We don't want those in the image.

+**N.B: Before adding file to dockerfile you have to change the name of file.env to .env**
 2. Create a .dockerignore file to exclude build and metadata information from the image.

 3. Create the Dockerfile to build the image.